srubel19065/tech257_cicd/ci_with_jenkins.md

 3. Add webhook
 4. `Payload URL` = URL of the jenkins pipeline followed by a name
    - URL/name
-5. Configure the type of notification - when will it send it
+5. Configure the type of notification - when will it send it?